xigxog/kubefox/docs/concepts/deployment_distillation.md

 # Deployment Distillation

-KubeFox automatically distills System Deployments to only those components that are new or which have changed.
+KubeFox automatically distills application deployments to only those components that are new or which have changed.
 You can think of this process as a diff between what components are currently running in the cluster, and what components have changed in the new deployment.
-In so doing KubeFox helps you control provisioning.
+In so doing, KubeFox helps you control provisioning.

 ## Example

-For purposes of illustration, consider an Order [System](../concepts.md).
+For purposes of illustration, consider an simple Order application [App](./index.md#app).

-Note: There are additional things happening during these deployment cycles which are discussed toward the bottom of the page.
-For this part of the discussion, we're contemplating multiple deployments where only the most-recently deployed version of the System is running.

-In our scenario, there is an Order System that comprises 2 applications:
+In our scenario, our Order App comprises 2 modules:

 1. Fulfillment
 2. Web-UI

-The Fulfillment app is composed of 4 components, 2 of which are adapters:
+The Fulfillment module is composed of 4 components, 2 of which are adapters:

 1. CRON adapter
 2. State Store adapter

-[Adapters](index.md#adapter) are Brokers for External Components, in this case serving to proxy events, requests and responses to CRON and a State Store (like a database).
+[Adapters](./index.md#adapter) are Brokers for External Components, in this case serving to proxy events, requests and responses to CRON and a State Store (like a database).